SHH116/MLonBlackScholes/README.md

 2-VIX index as a proxy for ATM put and call implied volatility.

-3-Compute Analytical BS prices (deterministically) by using SPX and VIX prices as function arguments.
+3-Compute Analytical BS (at the money call/put prices) deterministically by using SPX and VIX prices as function arguments.

 4-Fit various relevant kernels of choice on SPX and VIX as independent variables, and BS output as response varaible.